-This add-in can quickly grab coordinates of an IP address along with other geographical information and put it into a JMP data table.
+This add-in can grab coordinates of an IP address along with other geographical information and put it into a JMP data table.

 Below is a screenshot of the add-in after being launched from the add-ins menu.
 Select the appropriate table and the column that contains your IPv4 adresses.
 Click the Go button to create a new table with geolocation information.